Scientific Sessions

 Discussant, Eduardo Pontual Ribeiro (IE-UFRJ (former CADE Commissioner))

 • 2.
-The Asking Price of Incorporation: State Leverage and the Evolution of Corporate Law
+The Asking Price of Incorporation: State Leverage and the Evolution of Corporate Purpose

 Discussant, Sergio Mittlaender (Max Planck / FGV Direito SP)